 The aim of this study was therefore to evaluate the effectiveness of different preservation techniques in order to extend the shelf life of tomatoes.

-Material and Methods
+Materials and Methods

 Matériel

 This study focused on the F1 (Cobra) tomato variety, one of the most widely cultivated in Daloa.
 Fruit at the first stage of ripeness still green and firm was sourced from the city's main market (Figure 1).